mdkawakami/cse15l-lab-reports/week5.md

 # Marisa Kawakami Week 5: Lab Report 3 - Researching Commands

 ## `grep`
-- `grep` takes a string and a file, then prints out all the lines that exist in the file that match the inputed string.
+- `grep` takes a string and a file, then prints out all the lines that exist in the file that match the inputted string.
     - `grep "Bahamas" *.txt` will print out all the .txt files that contains Bahamas
 - `man grep` another built-in command that can help by displaying more information about different commands.